-Posted by MIT Sloan Executive Education - 2 years and 10 months and 9 days ago
+Posted by MIT Sloan Executive Education - 3 years and 3 days ago

 As work environments become more complex, scientists continue to search for ways to improve how technology can enhance the performance of individuals and help groups work together most effectively.

 According to an interview on the Smart Planet Blog with MIT Sloan Professor Thomas Malone, the crux of the matter is what he refers to as “collective intelligence”—how people and computers connect so that collectively they act more intelligently than any person, group, or computer separately.

 You need to have taken this course in order to write a review.

 Your Email Has Been Sent